 PhD, China Academy of Traditional Oriental Medicine, Beijing, China

 MD, Guangzhou Medical College, China

 Hua Gu received his medical degree in China and is the only person in the US to hold a PhD in Traditional Oriental Medicine Orthopedics.
 His research and authorship have won him numerous awards, including recognition from the China Academy of Traditional Chinese Medicine, the Chinese Health Ministry, and the Conference of World Traditional Medicine.
-Gu is the founder of the American Acupuncture Academy.
-One of the nation’s leading advocates and practitioners of East/West integrated medicine, Dr. Gu heads up the doctoral program specialty in traditional Oriental medicine orthopedics and teaches Orthopedics I-IV.
+Dr. Gu is the founder of the American Acupuncture Academy.
+One of the nation’s leading advocates and practitioners of East/West integrated medicine, Dr. Gu heads up the Doctoral program specialty in traditional Oriental medicine orthopedics and teaches Orthopedics I-IV.

-Gary Jacob, DOM, DC, MPH, LAc
+*Gary Jacob, DC, OMD, MPH, LAc

 DC, Los Angeles College of Chiropractic, Glendale

-DOM, California Acupuncture College
+OMD, California Acupuncture College

 MPH, University of California, Los Angeles